 "Loyola’s mission has always focused on serving the underserved,” says Cindy Archer, Associate Dean for Clinical Programs & Experiential Learning.
 “Our new Social Justice Law Clinic and expanded offerings give our students even more ways to gain practical experience while giving back to the community."
+To see more of these offerings, please visit here.

 Loyola Law School